 The German Aerospace Center (DLR) is Germany´s national research center for aeronautics and space.
 Its extensive research and development activities in aeronautics, space, energy, transport and security are integrated into national and international cooperative ventures.
 As Germany´s space agency, DLR has been given responsibility for the planning and the implementation of the German space programe by the German federal government.

-NDMC is a global program with the mission to promote international cooperation among research groups investigating the mesopause region (80-100 km) with the goal of early identification of changing climate signals.
+NDMC is a global program with the mission to promote international cooperation amongst research groups investigating the mesopause region (80-100 km), with the goal of early identification of changing climate signals.
 This program involves the coordinated study of atmospheric variability at all time scales, the exchange of existing know-how, and the coordinated development of improved observation, analysis techniques and modeling.
 The initial emphasis is on mesopause region airglow techniques utilizing the existing ground-based and satellite measurement capabilities.
 NDMC is coordinated by DLR-DFD in cooperation with the UFS.